isabelfulcher/global_covid19_response/README.md

     ## Facility Q.p.value 0.04000929

 A p-value less than 0.05 indicates evidence of residual correlation.
-As such, we should probably further investigate the model fit for County Q.
-There is no evidence of residual correlation in Facility K.
+As such, we should further investigate the model fit for County Q. There is no evidence of residual correlation in Facility K.